triggerman722/openshift-apache2.4/README.md

-Sgoettschkes/openshift-php54
+Sgoettschkes/openshift-apache2.4
 ============================

-This is a sample repository to get php 5.4 running on openshift.
+This is a sample repository to get apache 2.4 running on openshift.
 It's a work in progress!

 More information about this project: tbd